Petoi Programmable Quadruped Robot System Overview

 Bittle climbing up a step under realtime instructions sent through Bluetooth

-For Nybble, we used a generic AA battery case to hold the 14500 Li-ion batteries.
-They have the same dimensions and cause a some confusions.
-For Bittle, we designed a Li-ion battery pack with a built-in charging and protection circuit.
-It can slide into the track underneath Bittle and tune its center of mass.
-It can power Bittle for at least one hour of continuous walking.
+We designed a Li-ion battery pack with a built-in charging and protection circuit.
+It can slide into the track underneath Bittle and Nybble and tune its center of mass.
+It can power Petoi robots for at least one hour of continuous walking.
 It also has an RGB LED to indicate the battery's status.